Nathan-Vanson/mpp/README.md

 ```

 3. **Install the required dependencies**
-> Binary Patern uses Poetry for dependency management.
+> mpp uses Poetry for dependency management.
 If you don't have Poetry installed, you can install it via pip :
 ```bash
 pip install poetry
 ```